 All Embry-Riddle faculty, students (graduate and undergraduate), and staff planning to conduct research with human participants must submit an application for review and approval BEFORE starting to advertise, recruit, or conduct research.
 Only projects that are considered 'research' that "contribute to generalizable knowledge" are required to be reviewed by the IRB.
-There, use the Determining Whether or Not Your Project needs IRB Review chart to be sure your project is required to be reviewed by the IRB.
+Use the IRB Decision Tree to be sure your project is required to be reviewed by the IRB.

 To obtain IRB review of a research project using human participants, submit the online application form along with a consent document and any and all supporting documentation.
 See the How to complete the Online IRB Application Form for details on submitting your IRB project for review.
 No research project that involves human subjects may begin prior to receiving approval.

 HOW LONG DOES IT TAKE FOR AN IRB REVIEW?

 The usual turnaround time for a complete IRB application that does not require full IRB review varies depending upon the level of review and whether or not the application needs further clarification.
 See Categories of Research, Student IRB Process, and/or Faculty IRB Process for more details.